simonhq/accu_allergies/info.md

 ## AppDaemon configuration

-You will also need to install Beautiful Soup / bs4 by adding bs4 to your python packages in Appdaemon.
+You will also need to install Beautiful Soup / bs4 by adding bs4 to your python packages in Appdaemon 4 configuration on the add-on panel.

 ```yaml
 system_packages: []